icco/thestack/README.md

  * Caching
    * even just session caching.
 The number of repeat queries is just silly.
  * Deal with mobile users. - mobile style sheet
- * Add verification on login and signup
- * add safe failover if amazon auth keys are wrong
  * make profile editable.